 The general timeline followed by premillennialists is that Christ will return at some point in the future, which we can expect at any time—and they usually believe it is very soon—at which point He will usher in a 1000-year kingdom.
 He will reign visibly on earth with His saints for that millennium, in accord with the literal interpretation of Revelation 20:4.
 Following this millennium will be the resurrection of all who were not already resurrected to reign with Christ (Rev. 20:5), a final satanic rebellion (vv.
 7-10), and the final judgment of all (vv.
 11-15).
 Therefore premillennialists contend that Christ’s second coming is not simultaneous with the final resurrection of all or with the final judgment, instead positing a full thousand years between those two great cosmic events.
 Amillennialists and postmillennialists, on the other hand, assert that Christ’s second coming is simultaneous with those events.

 Scripture denies the premillennialist view, teaching that Christ’s second coming and the final judgment occur at the exact same time, or at least very near one another (Matt.
 16:27; 25:31-33; Jude 14-15; 2 Thess.
 1:7-8; Rev. 22:12).
-The only way for the premillennialist to avoid the perspicuous import of these passages is to say that Christ is merely mentioning these two events with each other, not implying anything of their temporal relation.
+The only way for the premillennialist to avoid the perspicuous import of these passages is to say that Christ is merely mentioning these two events with each other, not implying anything of their chronological relation.
 But this explanation fails.
 Just consider, for example, the first verse I listed, Matthew 16:27:

 For the Son of Man will come in the glory of His Father with His angels, and then He will reward each according to his works.